Benasm123/CS230-RatGame/README.md

 # CS230-RatGame
 CS-230 Coursework.
-As part of the CS230 module (Software Developement) created with a team of 6.
+As part of the second year CS230 module (Software Developement) created with a team of 6.
 An implementation of the Rats! window game using Java and JavaFX.

 Tested on Java 11+